pigmonkey/nmtrust/README.md

   untrusted.
 * If there are no active network connections, `nmtrust` will report this.

+### Exclude Networks

+Network connections can be excluded from nmtrust as well.

+For example, if you have Docker installed, the Docker bridge network connection(s) needs to be excluded from the active network connections list.
+Otherwise, if you disconnect all other connections, `nmtrust` still thinks there are active connections despite that you are offline.

+The name of the network(s) that need to be excluded should be placed in `/usr/local/etc/excluded_networks`, however an alternative location may be provided using the `-e` option.

 ### Usage

 A unique exit code is returned for each of the four possible states.